wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 -- | A three letter upper case string. newtype Mnemonic = Mnemonic T.Text deriving Show

--- | A label, which must be assigned a value. newtype Var = Var Label  deriving Show
+-- | A label, which should be assigned a value. newtype Var = Var Label  deriving Show

--- | An operand which must be assigned to a label. newtype Val = Val Operand deriving Show
+-- | A value, which should be assigned to a Var. newtype Val = Val T.Text deriving Show

 -- | Either a label or an operand. data LabelOrOperand = Lbl Label | Op Operand deriving Show